How to Prove That a Trust Resulted from Undue Influence

 Legal Tools to Protect the Rights of Family Members, Friends, and Testators

 Call Hackard Law today to schedule your free consultation with one of the attorneys at Hackard Law.
 Our Los Angeles probate litigators have extensive experience in proving undue influence to successfully challenge invalid trusts and wills.
-You can reach our office at (916) 313-3030 from Santa Clara and (213) 357-5200 from Los Angeles, and online here.
+You can reach our office at (916) 313-3030 from Santa Clara and (213) 357-5200 from Los Angeles.